Takakiriy/typrm/README.md

     The line number to change the variable value > 4
     key: new_value> __Name__: work2

+In bash case, type the following commands.

+    cp  "typrm/example/new_folder.yaml"  "."  #// Temporary copy to change from the original file

+    typrm replace  new_folder.yaml  4  "__Name__:work2"

 You can drag and drop a file to enter the file without having to type it from the keyboard.

 The line number is below the line where `settings:` is written,